PerfectMach1ne/three-phase-calendar/README.md

 - [ ] **Implement a basic "casing" for planner mode.**
 - [ ] **Implement a basic "casing" for journal mode.**
 - [x] ~~Make Rust "middleend" be able to talk to the appropriate backend server.~~
+- [x] ~~Make Rust backend and Vue learn how to talk to each other about JWT tokens and user id handling in requests.~~
 - [ ] **Basic event fetching.**
 - [ ] Refurbish calendar styling.
 - [ ] A settings popup/page.